Is This the REAL Reason You Feel Like a Failure?

 And person-centred therapy is a great choice if you just want to talk, on your terms, and have someone warm and understanding listen and reflect back.

 Harley Therapy connects you with counsellors and psychotherapists who can help you overcome longstanding feelings of failure.
-Meet a therapist in one of four central London locations, or over Skype from wherever you are in the world.
+Meet a therapist in one of three central London locations, or over online from wherever you are in the world.

 Do you want to share your story of feeling a failure with our readers?
 Or have a question about feeling a failure?
 Use our public comment box below.